x-bananer/astra/README.md

 ASTRA draws on information from the tools students already use to help the group reflect on their workflow and improve their collaboration.

-    - GitHub or GitLab: commits, pull requests, merge requests, activity patterns
+- GitHub or GitLab: commits, pull requests, merge requests,activity patterns
 - Trello: task movement, deadlines, participant activity
-    - Google Docs: revisions, authorship changes, document development
+- Google Docs: revisions, authorship changes, documentdevelopment

 Access is limited to the materials explicitly provided by the group.